 Deformable medical image registration using deep learning has also gained popularity recently \citep{fu2020deep}.
 With stationary velocity field parametrization, one can generate diffeomorphic deformations \citep{arsigny2006log, ashburner2007fast}.
 This kind of methodology was applied to deep learning by \citet{dalca2018unsupervised}.
 Some architectures such as the one by \citet{de2019deep} combine affine or rigid registration together with a separate deformable registration resulting in multi-stage registration approach.

 From cross-modality registration methods, the method by \citet{arar2020unsupervised} is closest to our work.
 They train a cross-modality registration network by simultaneously training a cross-modality image synthesis network which they encourage to be equivariant to deformations predicted by the registration network.
-This is done by applying the predicted deformation both before and after the image synthesis network and comparing both of them to the label.
-We instead use simulated deformations for encouraging deformation equivariance which we argue to be more robust approach.
+This is done by applying the predicted deformation both before and after the image synthesis network and comparing both of them to the target.
+We instead use simulated deformations for encouraging deformation equivariance.
+We argue that this leads to a more robust approach, which we verify in the experiments.
 Our method of encouraging deformation equivariance is similar to the method by \citet{pielawski2020comir} where they train their network for rotational equivariance.

-Very recently, \citet{chen2022unsupervised} use contrastive learning based loss for enforcing geometric (or shape) similarity of the image synthesis in an otherwise similar setting to Arar et al.
+Very recently, \citet{chen2022unsupervised} use a contrastive learning based loss for promoting geometric (or shape) similarity of the image synthesis in an otherwise similar setting to Arar et al.